DB FPX 8405 Assessment 4 Business Problem Frameworks and Mind Maps

 Summary

 When the theoretical frameworks are used to apply to the three business issues in CapraTek, it is possible to see that the problems in the organization become complex and intertwined when it comes to digital transformation.
+This highlights the need for an integrated and strategic approach to managing both technological and organizational change effectively.
 The 8-step change model by Kotter is used to solve the leadership resistance problem, the technology-organization-environment model offers a systematic analysis of the information systems integration challenges, and the technology acceptance model can help understand the consumer adoption obstacle to smart home technologies.
+The application of the ADKAR framework by using the structured mind mapping exemplifies how personal change management can bring the systemic organizational resistance to the organizational structure to offer CapraTek a holistic solution to overcome the transition between the server manufacturing business model and the smart home technology leadership.

 Instructions to write